getporter/operator/docs/content/resources.md

 By default, Porter uses the mongodb server deployed with the Operator.
 Since the mongodb server is not secured with a password, and is accessible to the cluster, this is not suitable for production use.

+🔒 We don't yet support referencing external secrets from the configuration file, so be careful if you embed a real connection string in this file!

+A default PorterConfig is generated for you by the **configureNamespace** custom action of the porter-operator bundle.
 You can the configuration of the porter CLI by creating a PorterConfig resource and overriding relevant fields.
 Depending on the desired scope of that configuration either reference that PorterConfig directly on the installation or name the PorterConfig default and define it in the installation namespace or the porter-operator-system namespace.